MTA—Subways and Buses

 If you’re bringing a dog or cat along on your NYC adventure, you’ll have no trouble getting around—but it’s important to know the rules.

-Only small-size pets in carriers are allowed on MTA buses, subways and trains, as well as in taxis.
+Only pets enclosed in containers or carriers are allowed on MTA buses, subways and trains, as well as in taxis.
 Properly harnessed service animals are also permitted on mass transit.
-Taxi drivers may, at their discretion, pick up dogs without carry cases.
-The City is also home to several pet-taxi companies that can help transport pets that are not allowed on ordinary public transit.
+Taxi drivers may, at their discretion, pick up passengers who have dogs without carry cases.
+The City is also home to several pet-taxi companies that can help transport pets, especially those that are not allowed on ordinary public transit.

 Pet Chauffeur: 212-696-9744